hanwenzhang123/front-end-interview/css/README.md

 [[↑] Back to top](#table-of-contents)

-### Describe pseudo-elements and discuss what they are used for.

-A CSS pseudo-element is a keyword added to a selector that lets you style a specific part of the selected element(s).
-They can be used for decoration (`:first-line`, `:first-letter`) or adding elements to the markup (combined with `content: ...`) without having to modify the markup (`:before`, `:after`).

-- `:first-line` and `:first-letter` can be used to decorate text.
-- Used in the `.clearfix` hack as shown above to add a zero-space element with `clear: both`.
-- Triangular arrows in tooltips use `:before` and `:after`.
-Encourages separation of concerns because the triangle is considered part of styling and not really the DOM.

-[[↑] Back to top](#table-of-contents)

-### Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models.

-The CSS box model describes the rectangular boxes that are generated for elements in the document tree and laid out according to the visual formatting model.
-Each box has a content area (e.g. text, an image, etc.) and optional surrounding `padding`, `border`, and `margin` areas.

-The CSS box model is responsible for calculating:

-- How much space a block element takes up.
-- Whether or not borders and/or margins overlap, or collapse.
-- A box's dimensions.

-The box model has the following rules:

-- The dimensions of a block element are calculated by `width`, `height`, `padding`, `border`s, and `margin`s.
-- If no `height` is specified, a block element will be as high as the content it contains, plus `padding` (unless there are floats, for which see below).
-- If no `width` is specified, a non-floated block element will expand to fit the width of its parent minus `padding`.
-- The `height` of an element is calculated by the content's `height`.
-- The `width` of an element is calculated by the content's `width`.
-- By default, `padding`s and `border`s are not part of the `width` and `height` of an element.

-[[↑] Back to top](#table-of-contents)

-### What does `* { box-sizing: border-box; }` do?
-What are its advantages?

-- By default, elements have `box-sizing: content-box` applied, and only the content size is being accounted for.
-- `box-sizing: border-box` changes how the `width` and `height` of elements are being calculated, `border` and `padding` are also being included in the calculation.
-- The `height` of an element is now calculated by the content's `height` + vertical `padding` + vertical `border` width.
-- The `width` of an element is now calculated by the content's `width` + horizontal `padding` + horizontal `border` width.
-- Taking into account `padding`s and `border`s as part of our box model resonates better with how designers actually imagine content in grids.

-[[↑] Back to top](#table-of-contents)

 ### What is the CSS `display` property and can you give a few examples of its use?